MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Introduction

-\begin{itemize} \item We propose a novel Multi-Modal learning framework for NR-PCQA (MM-PCQA) to interactively use the information from both the point cloud and image modalities.
-To the best of our knowledge, we are the first to introduce multi-modal learning into the PCQA field. \item To preserve the local patterns that are vital for visual quality, we propose to split the point cloud into sub-models rather than sampling points as the input of the point cloud encoder.
+\begin{itemize} \item We propose a no-reference \underline{M}ulti-\underline{M}odal \underline{P}oint \underline{C}loud \underline{Q}uality \underline{A}ssessment (\textbf{MM-PCQA}) to interactively use the information from both the point cloud and image modalities. \textbf{To the best of our knowledge, we are the first to introduce multi-modal learning into the PCQA field.} \item To preserve the local patterns that are vital for visual quality, we propose to split the point cloud into sub-models rather than sampling points as the input of the point cloud encoder.
 To better incorporate the multi-modal features, we employ cross-modal attention to model the mutual relationship between the quality-aware features extracted from two modalities. \item Extensive experiments show that MM-PCQA achieves the best performance among the compared state-of-the-art methods (even including the FR-PCQA methods).
 The ablation studies reveal the contributions of different modalities, the patch-up strategy, and cross-modal attention, demonstrating the effectiveness of the proposed framework. \end{itemize}